• Skip to primary navigation

 Emergency telephone numbers: Not present.

-Passport information: Valid passport required by all.
-Return Ticket required.
-Requirements may be subject to short term change.
-Contact the relevant authority before departure.
+Passport information: Valid passport required by all travellers.
+Return Ticket Required.
+Requirement may change at short notice.
+Contact the embassy before departure.

 Health information: Polio, Typhoid: Vaccination recommended